 Soft drinks and alcoholic drinks can be nuisances for IBS.
 Soft drinks often contain a trifecta of IBS-stimulating ingredients like high fructose corn syrup, carbonation, and caffeine.
 Alcoholic beverages can offer the same elements and IBS triggers.
 Knowing which is worse for IBS is hard to say because everyone experiences IBS differently.
 What triggers your symptoms will look different from the next person with IBS.
 If you enjoy a soft drink or alcoholic beverage on occasion, try your best to avoid added caffeine, and keep track of what beverages cause your symptoms.

 If you are experiencing IBS symptoms and are still figuring out your food and drink triggers, Nourish can help.
-You'll receive high-quality, compassionate care from our Registered Dietitians, who are experts in eating disorders and disordered eating behaviors.
+You'll receive high-quality, compassionate care from our Registered Dietitians, who are experts in IBS.

 Access care easily with virtual appointments that are covered by insurance.